uiowa/uiowa_apr/README.md

 2. Under the Migration UI in Structure > Migrations, select 'List migrations' under the 'Operations' column to edit the APR People Migrations group.
 Click the 'Execute' button in the row for the APR People migration.

 3. Migration Operations:
-   - To import new records, select 'Import' and click the 'Execute' button.
+   - To import new records, select 'Import' and click the 'Execute' button.*
-   - To update existing records, check the 'Update' checkbox under the 'Options' fieldset below, then click the 'Execute' button.
+   - To update existing records, check the 'Update' checkbox under the 'Options' fieldset below, then click the 'Execute' button.*
    - To delete existing records, select 'Rollback' and click the 'Execute' button.
+   NOTE: Importing or updating the APR People migration first will also import/update the APR People Appointments migration.

-4. For manual operations, please use the drush migrate commands shown below.
+4. For manual operations from command line, please use the drush migrate commands shown below.

 ### Drush Migrate Commands